cujojs/meld/docs/api.md

 // This returns an advised constructor, so it's important
 // to use the return value.
 Thing = meld.after(Thing, function() {
-	// Note that `this` is the constructed object this.name += 'by';
+	// Note that `this` is the constructed object, and
+	// is an instanceof Thing, just as if this code
+	// were inside the original Thing constructor this.name += 'by';
 });